isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 Prerequisites:

 - Follow the [Installation](#installation) and [Site Configuration](#site-configuration) steps successfully
-- the admin configuration web part must exist in a SharePoint Page
-- you must BE a site owner of the site containing that page.
+- You must BE a site owner of the site containing that page.
 #### Create standard profile

 Steps:

 1. Go to the Profiles tab and click the `Add Profile` button.
-  - Expected Results: Something resembling the following Profile Editor appears: [Could Not Display Image](./assets/profileCreator.png)
-1. Name the Profile `Example Profile Name`, do not select a template, select the Folder which you created in the functionality test of the Repository Explorer web part as the destination folder, and choose `Leave a copy of the file in SharePoint` for the `After import` behavior.
+1. Name the Profile `Example Profile Name`, do not select a template, select a folder you have access to save into, and choose `Leave a copy of the file in SharePoint` for the `After import` behavior.
 Click the Save button.
   - Expected Results: You should see a success dialog, and then get returned to the `Profiles Tab`, where the new profile should be visible.